ritchiey/objectively/README.md

 # Objectively

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/objectively`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Objectively draws a diagram of the messages being  passed between objects in some part of your Ruby program.

+The purpose is to help you understand at a glance how the objects in your program are interacting.

+Note: Don't run this in production.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to the development section of your application's Gemfile:

 ```ruby
 gem 'objectively'